isomerpages/gb-assist/pages/solutionrepo/solution1531.md

 ---
-title: SGDATAPOS Version 5.1 - Package (Basic With Hardware)
+title: Standard
-permalink: /productivity-solutions-grant/solutionrepo/solution1507
+permalink: /productivity-solutions-grant/solutionrepo/solution1531
 ---

 #### Description

-SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
-Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
-SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
-Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.
+Web Imp is an award winning SG tech firm with full in-house capabilities.
+They focus on tailored design, intuitive UX, and reliable web development to take your online business to the next level.
+Their strong ties with reputable tech companies enable seamless integration with solutions such as B2C Loyalty CRM, payment gateways, and multi-channel marketplace.
+They ensure scalability and continuity of your digitalization with their Client Support team and digital marketing capabilities.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SGDataHub_Annex_3_CR_wef_29_October_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Web_Imp_Pte_Ltd_20200527_Annex_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria